Source Credentials Leading Practices

-You can create a source for a system with secured content, but you must then provide credentials to the source (typically in the Authentication source configuration section) so that your Coveo Cloud organization can gain access to the secured content in the system to include it in the source.
+You can create a source for a system with secured content, but you must then provide credentials to the source (typically in the Authentication source configuration section) so that your Coveo organization can gain access to the secured content in the system to include it in the source.

 Consider the following source credentials leading practices:

 Provide an account used only by your Coveo Cloud source.

 Avoid using an administrator account that probably carries more permissions (sometimes called rights, roles, privileges, etc) than needed, or your employee account that may lose needed permissions if you change job or leave the organization.

-The account password should not be forced to change regularly or expire automatically.
+The account password shouldn’t be forced to change regularly or expire automatically.

 Otherwise, you will need to also change the source Password value each time the password changes to prevent source Refresh/Rescan/Rebuild authentication errors.

 In the system, grant appropriate permissions to the account.

 A given source may need permissions to make calls to a particular system API to allow the Refresh process to catch deleted items.

 The account should give access to all the secured content that you want to make searchable.

-However, when selecting the Shared or Private source content security option, ensure to provide an account with appropriate permissions to avoid disclosing sensitive content (see Content Security).
+However, when selecting the Everyone or Source creator source content security option, ensure to provide an account with appropriate permissions to avoid disclosing sensitive content.

 The account whose credentials you provide must have access only to the content accessible to all employees rather than to all Intranet content.
 Otherwise, restricted access items would be available to any employee in the search results.

 When a source type (such as a Web source) supports Basic authentication and you want to use it, provide username and password information only when the website uses a secured communication protocol such as TLS or SSL (HTTPS) to prevent exposing your credentials.